Palm Beach Masters

-Deeridge Farms, a 300-acre oasis of serenity and beauty set in the Village of Wellington will host the 2016 Wellington Masters – one of only seven East Coast qualifying events in the Longines FEI World Cup™ Jumping North American league for the 2016 World Cup Jumping Final.
+Deeridge Farms, a 300-acre oasis of serenity and beauty set in the Village of Wellington will host the 2017 Palm Beach Masters – one of only seven East Coast qualifying events in the Longines FEI World Cup™ Jumping North American league for the 2017 World Cup Jumping Final.

 For many years, the class has been hosted in Wellington.
 However, the prestigious international competition became available through a bidding process in 2014, which raised the potential for this pivotal event to leave Wellington and be held elsewhere in the North America.